sjurske/lxcmailserverdeb/README.md

-# Automated LXC mailserver container for Proxmox
+# Automated LXC mailserver container
 This repository contains scripts designed to streamline the configuration of a mail server on Debian Linux.
 These scripts aim to simplify the deployment process, which can be time-consuming when done manually.
-By executing the debian.sh script within a Proxmox shell (as root), users can set up a basic Debian Linux LXC Container efficiently.
+By executing the debian.sh script within a linux hypervisor shell (as root), users can set up a basic Debian Linux LXC Container efficiently.
 Upon completion, the script automatically triggers the configuration of the mail server.
 During this process, users are prompted to input variables, ensuring accurate placement within the required configuration files.
 ## Requirements
 Before running these scripts, make sure your system meets the following requirements:
-- Proxmox Host (tested on PVE 8.1.4)
+- Hypervisor (Proxmox / Azure / VMWare)
 - Internet connection
 - Sufficient permissions (root access).
-- curl on Proxmox:
+- curl on hypervisor:
 ```sh
 apt install curl
 ```